 If that’s what you’re feeling right now, we’re here to help!
 Here’s a list of job portals (and one interesting alternative) you can begin from.
 Good luck!

 Glassdoor is handy for researching prospective companies throughout the entire job search process.
 Here, you can access anonymous reviews on companies from employees past and present, interview questions that are great for prep work, as well as salary estimates.
-(A note of caution to not take all you see as the Holy Grail, because companies are evolving all the time and some information might no longer be relevant.)
+(A note of caution to not take all you see as the Holy Grail because companies evolve all the time, and some information might no longer be relevant.)